m1burn/docker-nativescript/README.md

     tns livesync --watch

 After that, everytime you change your application code, NativeScript CLI will automatically re-deploy only modified files to your device.

+Please note, that when you run command 'tns', it will try to create hidden directories (.local, .npm, .oracle_jre_usage) in your current directory.
+These directories are created by NativeScript CLI to keep it's settings.
+So, It would be better if you would run the command in special directory for NativeScript projects (even the first command 'tns create').
+It can help you to avoid messing these hidden directories and your own local directories.

 ## Known limitations
 At the moment, the image doesn't supposed to work with emulator.
 It able to work only with physical devices.
 I hope, I'll remove this limitation in near future.